cloudify-cosmo/cloudify-packager/README.md

 - fpm -*main packaging framework*
 - fabric -*...*
 - pip >1.5 -*for downloading python modules*
-- jinja2 -*for creating scripts and configuration files from tempates*
+- jinja2 -*for creating scripts and configuration files from templates*
+- pika -*to send events to rabbitmq if it's installed on the packaging server* a bootstrap script is provided to install the above packages.

+NOTE: the below packages are installed DURING The get/pkg process due to an post installation process with openjdk. will be resolved soon.
 - opnejdk-7-jdk -*for maven*
 - maven -*for building the orchestrator - will be removed once the orchestrator is python-ed*
-- pika -*to send events to rabbitmq if it's installed on the packaging server* a bootstrap script is provided to install the above packages.

 ### Structure